danvet/danvet.github.io/_posts/2018-04-23-maintainer-statistics.md

 extreme by historical graphics subsystem standards.
 We've always had around 30-40% maintainer self-commits.
-There's a bit of a downward trend in the years leading towards v4.4, due to the massive growth of the i915 driver, and our failure to add more mainatainers and committers for a few releases.
+There's a bit of a downward trend in the years leading towards v4.4, due to the massive growth of the i915 driver, and our failure to add more maintainers and committers for a few releases.
 Adding lots more committers and creating bigger maintainer groups from v4.5 on forward, first for the i915 driver, then to cope with the influx of new small drivers, brought us back to the historical trend line.